 Mix QC vial

-Mix the QC vial to uniformly suspend the microspheres.
-There are two options: Mix with vortex mixer or mix by hand.
+Mix the QC vial to suspend the microspheres.
+You have two options.
+Mix with a vortex mixer, or mix by hand.

 We recommend that you use a vortex mixer to mix the QC vial.